“I was wondering…” Well wonder no more. Here are reasonably accurate and sporadically amusing answers to many of the questions we get.

 Can I have a party there?

 We like to think we always have a party here.
 Oh you’re talking about YOUR party.
 Yes!
 Parties, rehearsal dinners, catering, group brewery tours, wedding receptions . . . we do it all.
-Just call the pub (336) 777-3348, or the tasting room 336-997-9484.
-Talk to a manager (tell ’em we said hi) and explain what you want to do and how many people with which you’d like to do it.
+Just call our Private Events Coordinator, Jennie Hess, at 336.399.4032, or email her at firstname.lastname@example.org.
+Tell her what you want to do and how many people with which you’d like to do it and she’ll get you all hooked up!

 We love dogs!
 And most of their humans.
 Feel free to bring your (leashed) dog with you when you come visit.
 Water bowl cheerfully provided.